-Twenty LM2500 gas turbines will power the United States Navy's Independence-class Littoral Combat Ships (LCS) built by Austal USA, Mobile, Alabama.
-Austal USA has a contract with the U.S. Navy to provide up to 10 Independence-class ships.
+Twenty LM2500 gas turbines will power the United States Navy's Independence-class Littoral Combat Ships (LCS).
+The ships are being built by Austal USA, Mobile, Alabama.
+Austal USA has a contract with the U.S. Navy to provide up to 10 Independence-class ships over a five-year period.

 Each LCS is powered by two LM2500s arranged in a combined diesel or gas turbine (CODOG) configuration with two diesel engines.
 The 127-meter aluminum trimaran LCS is an agile surface combatant that can be deployed independently to overseas littoral regions.

 All the LM2500 gas turbines for the Austal LCS program are manufactured at GE's Evendale, Ohio, facility.